 Be a tourist in your own town.
 Visit your local monuments and museums.
 If you live near a big tourist town take a tour bus and see your hometown from a new perspective.

-Get a taste of being on stage with inclusive theatre champions Chickenshed, who are running summer holiday performance workshops in London for kids of all ages.
-Create a story, learn songs and make up dances, all in time for a performance on the Friday afternoon!
+Get a taste of being on stage with inclusive theatre champions Chickenshed, who are running Music and Theatre Summer School in London for kids of all ages.

 Get messy with some papier mache.
 You could make a piñata or use a plate, bowl or dish to create the shape.
 (Remember to cover it with petroleum jelly first or your work of art won’t come off!).